vitaly-t/custom-string-formatter/README.md

 ${propertyName | filterName : -123.45 : Hello World!}
 ```

-For the example above, the `transform` will receive `args` set to `['-123.45', 'Hello World!']`.
+For the example above, method `transform` will receive `args` set to `['-123.45', 'Hello World!']`.

 **Limitation**

 > Filter arguments cannot contain symbols `|:{}<>()`, as they would conflict with the variable syntax.
-> To pass those in, use HTML symbol encoding, as explained below.
+> To pass those in, use HTML encoding, as explained below.

-Filter arguments are automatically HTML-decoded (unless [decodeArguments] override is used):
+Filter arguments are automatically HTML-decoded (unless [decodeArguments] override is present):

 * `&#8364;` => `€`: decimal symbol codes (1–6 digits)
 * `&#x1F60a;` => `😊`: hexadecimal symbol codes (1–5 hex digits, case-insensitive)